Deepthi1510/NNDL1/README.md

 *   **AI Predicted Ki-67:** 80.95% (68 Positive, 16 Negative)
 *   **Margin of Error:** ~1.19% (Off by a single cell classification)

-*(Note: Add a screenshot of your visual output here by uploading the image to your repo and replacing the link below!)*

 ![AI Inference Visualization](ki67_result_18.png)
 *Red Circles = Ki-67 Positive (Proliferating) | Green Circles = Ki-67 Negative (Non-proliferating)*